The Brutal Truth: Google Ads vs LinkedIn Ads vs Reddit Ads for B2B Startups

 Why These Differences Exist

-The performance gap between these platforms isn't random — it's structural.
-Each platform attracts users in a fundamentally different mindset, and that mindset determines whether your ad dollars turn into customers or vanish into the void.
+The performance gap between these platforms is not random.
+It is structural.
+Each platform attracts users in a different mindset.
+That mindset determines whether your ad dollars turn into customers or disappear.

 Google Ads: Intent-Driven Performance

 Google's advantage is that it captures demand that already exists.
-Someone searching “best CRM for small agencies” has already identified their problem and is actively evaluating solutions.
-You're not convincing them they have a problem — you're showing up at the moment they're ready to solve it.
-This is why Google delivers 2–3% conversion rates while Meta struggles at 0.3–0.5%.
-The intent gap is enormous.
+Someone searching “best CRM for small agencies” has already identified their problem.
+They are evaluating solutions.
+You are not convincing them they have a problem.
+You are showing up when they are ready to solve it.
+This is why Google delivers 2-3% conversion rates while Meta struggles at 0.3-0.5%.

 But Google punishes laziness.
-The founders who fail almost always share the same mistakes: they send traffic to their homepage instead of a dedicated landing page, they target broad keywords without building negative keyword lists, and they don't give campaigns enough budget or time to optimize.
-Google's algorithm needs data to learn, and $500/month isn't enough to generate statistically meaningful results.
+The founders who fail share the same mistakes.
+They send traffic to their homepage instead of a dedicated landing page.
+They target broad keywords without negative keyword lists.
+They don't give campaigns enough budget or time to optimize.
+Google's algorithm needs data to learn, and $500/month is not enough.

 What Works: